a unique proposal for long-term harmony in the Middle East based on ideas crowdsourced from everyday people worldwide – 2,000 words (or less!)

 This would afford Israel’s Arabs a role in the self-determination of their people, at minimal risk, whilst limiting the need for population exchanges generally and enabling Israel to democratically retain its character as a uniquely Jewish state.

-A child born to a special permanent resident of either state would inherit citizenship from his/her parent(s) and, upon attaining the age of legal majority, might opt instead to become a citizen of the state in which s/he was born.
+A child born in country to a special permanent resident of that state would inherit citizenship from his/her parent(s) and, upon attaining the age of legal majority, might opt instead to become a citizen of the state in which s/he was born.

 The new Arab State, herein provisionally referred to as Ismail or Dawlat Ismail (State of Ishmael) would enshrine in its founding articles clear guarantees of inalienable secular and religious rights, for its citizens, residents, and guests.